EzDzzIt/vsaarch64/README.md

 -Changed the quantity of objects onscreen during a lategame puzzle to reduce slowdown. <br />

+-Added "splash" binary, code by nate.
+Simple SDL2 binary to display our workaround Splash Screens on load. <br />

 ## *ToDo*

 -Investigate audio looping issues. <br />